jaa134/TravelApp/WORK_SUMMARY.md

 35. Add filtering to list views.
 36. Add inifinite scrolling to list views to reduce initial rendering time from loading long lists
 37. Add a production ready webpack file with plugins for analyzing bundle size
+38. Move virtual world tour to its own page.
+39. Turn home page into product description page

 ### TODO
 - Rearrange CSS import order so my CSS definitions are higher priority than Materil UI.
 Remove use of "!important"